AllStarLink/ASL3-Manual/docs/user-guide/install.md

 ## Node Configuration
 Next step is to configure the node settings.
-It is recommended to use the `asl-menu` command to set configuration for common use cases.
+It is recommended to use the `asl-menu` command to manage the configuration for common use cases.
 See [ASL3 Menu](menu.md) for details.
 YouTuber Freddie Mac has a nice [ASL3 RPi installation and configuration video](https://youtu.be/aeuj-yI8qrU).
 See the part where the asl-menu is shown.